Occupation of the Malheur National Wildlife Refuge: Immediate aftermath

-Immediately after the shooting and arrests, officials stated that Finicum was reaching for a handgun in his pocket when he was shot by a state trooper.
+Immediately after the shooting and arrests, officials stated that Finicum was reaching for a handgun in his pocket when a state trooper shot him.
 The FBI found a loaded 9mm Ruger SR9, a gift from his stepson, in Finicum's left jacket pocket.

 Both of the Bundy brothers and three other militants were arrested.
 They faced "federal felony charges of conspiracy to impede federal officers from discharging their official duties through the use of force, intimidation or threats" (Title 18, United States Code, Section 372).
 The driver of the Jeep and Victoria Sharp, a passenger in Finicum's truck, were released without charges.
 Medical assistance was given to Finicum approximately 10 minutes after the shooting.

-Prior to the video of the action being released, some of the militants and supporters had claimed that Finicum was cooperating with the police when he was shot.
+Before the video of the action being released, some of the militants and supporters had claimed that Finicum was cooperating with the police when he was shot.
 This included a claim by Nevada Assemblywoman Michele Fiore (who was not present at the arrest) that "he was just murdered with his hands up".
 Cliven Bundy was quoted as saying that Finicum was "sacrificed for a good purpose".
 At a news conference, officials had initially declined to comment on the Finicum shooting because the encounter was still under investigation, but they later released surveillance video of the incident, which officials said shows Finicum reaching for a handgun after feigning surrender, but Finicum's family continued to dispute the nature of the shooting, claiming that he was shot in the back while his hands were in the air, and denied the FBI's assertion that Finicum was armed at the time of his death.
 Finicum's public autopsy was performed on January 28, but officials withheld the autopsy report from the press until March 8.
 The Finicum family commissioned a private autopsy, but declined to make the results public.

-Three others were arrested in separate actions: Peter Santilli and Joseph O'Shaughnessy were arrested locally, while Jon Ritzheimer was placed under arrest by the FBI in Peoria, Arizona, after he had voluntarily surrendered.
+Three others were arrested in separate actions: Peter Santilli and Joseph O'Shaughnessy were arrested locally, while Jon Ritzheimer was arrested by the FBI in Peoria, Arizona, after he had voluntarily surrendered.